 Extension in stages

 The stretch of line between Malmö Central and Lommavägen in Arlöv has already been upgraded to four tracks.
-The stage currently being planned is the extension from Arlöv to Högevall, south of Lund Central Station.
+The stage currently being build is the extension from Arlöv to Ringvägen, south of Lund Central station.
 The work will be carried out in two parts, on the one hand the 8 kilometre section between Flackarp and Arlöv, and on the other the 3 kilometres from Flackarp to Lund.

 The Southern Main Line is one of Sweden’s most important railway lines for both international and national transportation.
 The Southern Main Line is part of the Trans European Network (TEN), which is the European network for cross-border high-speed rail transportation.